Knutsenjamie/Friday-Project-1/README.md

 _This project was designed to be a portfolio for me reflecting my current work and skills learned at Epicodus._

-## Setup/Instalation Requirements
+## Setup/Installation Requirements
-you can view this webpage by checking out the url: https://knutsenjamie.github.io/Friday-Project-1/
+_You can view this webpage by checking out the url:_ https://knutsenjamie.github.io/Friday-Project-1/
 1. Open terminal
 2. Input these commands into terminal's command line: